-The following may interact with Ixifi:
+The following may interact with Inflectra®:

-- Tell your doctor about all medicines that you have recently taken or are taking during your treatment with Ixifi.
+- Tell your doctor about all medicines that you have recently taken or are taking during your treatment with Inflectra[®].
 These include any other medicines to treat Crohn's disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis or psoriasis.
-Drugs that may interact with Ixifi include: prescription and non-prescription medicines, vitamins, and herbal supplements. - Patients with rheumatoid arthritis or Crohn's disease often take other medicines that can cause side effects.
-Special studies have not been done to determine whether other medicines will react with Ixifi.
+Drugs that may interact with Inflectra[®] include: prescription and non-prescription medicines, vitamins, and herbal supplements. - Patients with rheumatoid arthritis or Crohn's disease often take other medicines that can cause side effects.
+Special studies have not been done to determine whether other medicines will react with Inflectra[®].
 In studies of infliximab for injection, patients were also taking antibiotics, antivirals, corticosteroids, mercaptopurine (6MP), azathioprine (AZA), methotrexate (MTX), and aminosalicylates along with infliximab for injection.
-Patients who took immunosuppressants, such as methotrexate, corticosteroids, mercaptopurine, azathioprine, had a lower risk of allergic reactions during infusion. - Especially, tell your doctor if you take KINERET® (anakinra) or ORENCIA® (abatacept).
-Ixifi should not be taken together with anakinra or abatacept.
-If you have a baby or if you breastfed your baby while you are using Ixifi, tell your baby's doctor about your Ixifi use before the baby receives any live vaccines.
+Patients who took immunosuppressants, such as methotrexate, corticosteroids, mercaptopurine, azathioprine, had a lower risk of allergic reactions during infusion. - Especially, tell your doctor if you take KINERET[®] (anakinra) or ORENCIA[®] (abatacept).
+Inflectra[®] should not be taken together with anakinra or abatacept. - If you have a baby while you are using Inflectra[®], tell your baby's doctor about your Inflectra[®] use before the baby receives any live vaccines.

-How to take Ixifi:
+How to take Inflectra®:

-Ixifi will be given to you by a healthcare professional.
+Inflectra[®] will be given to you by a healthcare professional.
 The medicine will be given to you through a needle placed in a vein in your arm.
 This is called an infusion.
-If you have Crohn's disease, ulcerative colitis, ankylosing spondylitis, psoriatic arthritis, or plaque psoriasis, the infusion will take about 2 hours.
-If you have rheumatoid arthritis, the first 3 infusions will be given to you over a period of about 2 hours, after the third infusion your doctor may decide to give you the infusion over a 1 hour period.
+For adults with ankylosing spondylitis, psoriatic arthritis, or plaque psoriasis, the infusion will take about 2 hours.
+For children with Crohn's disease or ulcerative colitis, the infusion will take about 2 hours.
+For adults with rheumatoid arthritis, Crohn's disease, or ulcerative colitis, the first 3 infusions will be given to you over a period of about 2 hours, after the third consecutive 2-hour infusion your doctor may decide to give you the infusion over a 1-hour period.
 During the infusion you will be monitored for side effects.
 You must stay for 1 to 2 hours after the infusion so that you can continue to be watched for any reactions to the medicine.

-Your doctor may ask you to take other medicines along with Ixifi.
+Your doctor may ask you to take other medicines along with Inflectra®.